johnfitzpatrick/kong-katacoda/kong/kong-ingress-controller/step1.md

 # Step 1

-1. Is the cluster running
+1. Is the cluster running (might take a few seconds)

   ```
   kubectl cluster-info